Scarlet Badis (Dario Dario) Species Profile & Care Guide

 |TDS||18 - 268|

-Origins of the Scarlet Badis
+Natural Habitat of the Scarlet Badis

 The Scarlet Badis is endemic to the tributary systems draining into the Brahmaputra River in parts of West Bengal, Bhutan and Assam state in India.
 They inhabit clear, shallow water streams, rivers and occasionally around waterfalls.
 These habitats have gravel or sand substrates and dense growths of aquatic and marginal vegetation.
 Vegetation is essential for these fish as they use the different aquatic plants to secure their territories.